atlauren/OneDriveKFM/README.md

 These shell scripts look for file and folder names known to be forbidden by OneDrive; characters forbidden by OneDrive are replaced with understores (`_`).

 Only the Desktop and Documents folders are targeted.
-The scripts are written in `zsh`, taking advantage of `zsh`'s file globbing and the `zmv` function.
-In addition, files with dates predating 1980-01-01 are updated to 1980-01-01; this change accomodates restrictions in the FAT file system, and a data presentation issue in Windows Explorer.
+The scripts are written in `zsh`, taking advantage of `zsh`'s file [globbing](https://en.wikipedia.org/wiki/Glob_(programming)) and the `zmv` function.
+In addition, files with dates predating 1980-01-01 are updated to 1980-01-01; this change accomodates restrictions in the FAT file system and a data presentation issue in Windows Explorer.

 | Script | Description |
 |---|---|